gershomlapaix/DSA/course/readme.md

 - Max number of nodes at level X = 2^X;
 - For a binary tree, maximum no of nodes with height h = 2^0 + 2^1+ .... +2^h = 2^(h+2) - 1
 - `BALANCED` binary tree: this is when the difference between the height of the left and right subtree for every node is not more than k(usually 1)

+# Graphs

+Graphs consists of a finite of vertices(or nodes) and set of edges(or links) which connect a pair of nodes.
+Trees vs graph

+1. Only one path/edge btn 2 nodes 1.
+Multiple edges btn 2 nodes.
+2. Has a root node 2.
+No root node
+3. Don't have loops 3.
+Can have loops
+4. Have N-1 edges 4.
+No of edges is not defined
+5. Hierarchical model 5.
+Network model

+Types of graphs

+- Directed graph
+- Undirected graph: these are bidirectional, with no direction associated with them.
+This graph can be traversed in either direction.
+- Weighted graphs: each branch is a given a numberical weight
+- Unweighted graph: is a graph in which all edges/paths are considered to have same weight.

+# Adjacency matrix

+is a way of representing a graph as a matric of booleans.
+A finite graph can be represented in the form of square matrix on a computer, where the boolean value of the matrix indicates of there is a direct path between two vertices

+Adjacency matrix brings up the drawback of using unnecessary space which stores 0s(from unlinks)

+# Adjacency list

+In adjacency list, we use an array of a list to represent the graph.
+The size of the array is equal to the number of vertices.
+Let the array be an array[].
+An entry array[i] represents the list of vertices adjacent to the ith vertex.